Many NoSQL databases are now able to serve as a transactional database. A brief history of NoSQL & ACID compliance and what dbs support it.

 Get insights into what a transactional database is, changes to NoSQL databases to allow for transactions, and the options available to you when building out transactional applications.

-The average technology user probably thinks little about how they are able to perform simple tasks.
+The average technology user probably thinks little about how they can perform simple tasks.

 Transactional DBs generally have these three key features.